datasig-ac-uk/RoughPy/docs/source/user/fundamentals.free_tensors.rst

 We can create a **free tensor** in many ways using `RoughPy`.

 We create a free tensor using data, a Width and a Depth.
-The data you use can take many forms, for example:
+The data you use can take many forms, here are some example constructors:

 ::